anuket-project/anuket-specifications/doc/ref_model/chapters/chapter05.md

 <a name="5.3"></a>
 ## 5.3 NFVI HW profile description

-The support of a variety of different workload types, each with different (sometimes conflicting) compute, storage and network characteristics, including accelerations and optimizations, drives the need to aggregate these characteristics as a hardware (host) profile and capabilities.
-A host profile is essentially a “personality” assigned to a compute host (physical server, also known as compute host, host, node or pServer).
-The host profiles and related capabilities consist of the intrinsic compute host capabilities (such as #CPUs (sockets), # of cores/CPU, RAM, local disks and their capacity, etc.), and capabilities enabled in hardware/BIOS, <!--software (VIM, Hypervisor, Operating System),--> specialised hardware (such as accelerators), the underlay networking and storage.
+The support of a variety of different workload types, each with different (sometimes conflicting) compute, storage, and network characteristics, including accelerations and optimizations, drives the need to aggregate these characteristics as a hardware (host) profile and capabilities.
+A host profile is essentially a “personality” assigned to a compute host (physical server, also known as compute host, host, node, or pServer).
+The host profiles and related capabilities consist of the intrinsic compute host capabilities (such as #CPUs (sockets), # of cores/CPU, RAM, local disks and their capacity, etc.), and capabilities enabled in hardware/BIOS, <!--software (VIM, Hypervisor, Operating System),--> specialised hardware (such as accelerators), the underlay networking, and storage.

 This chapter defines a simplified host, host profile and related capabilities model associated with each of the different NFVI hardware profile and related capabilities; some of these profiles and capability parameters are shown in **Figure 5-4**.